Arvid Lindman: Legacy

+Arvid Lindman married Annie Almström in 1888.
+The couple had three children, including Gunnar Lindman, who later became an engineer and industrialist.

 A modern, charismatic campaigner, he was among the first Swedish politicians to address voters directly through mass meetings and travel.
 He was also known for his reserved but courteous personality and for his deep sense of duty and moderation in both public and private life.

 He also took an early and unequivocal stance against Fascism and Nazism.
 When the party’s youth organization adopted authoritarian sympathies, Lindman expelled it from the movement.
-Upon his retirement as party leader in 1935, Prime Minister Per Albin Hansson of the Social Democrats expressed “honest thanks across the battle lines” in tribute to Lindman’s integrity and moderation.
+Upon his retirement as party leader in 1935, Prime Minister Per Albin Hansson of the Social Democrats expressed "honest thanks across the battle lines" in tribute to Lindman’s integrity and moderation.

 Outside of politics, he was active in business associations and charitable causes connected to education and naval affairs.
 He was also a keen traveller.

 Lindman died on 9 December 1936 in a plane crash near Croydon Airport, London, when a Douglas DC-2 aircraft struck houses shortly after takeoff in thick fog.
 He was 74 years old.